dillonforrest/startup/_posts/2015-01-21-if-i-could-redo-my-startup-preparation.md

 If I would have left, I would have probably preferred to find a better place to work rather than start up right away.
 There were more software problems that I wanted to solve before starting up.
 That would have been a great opportunity to not just amass more savings but also actually learn and grow.

+I cared far too much about buying my options.
+Five months of tedious and boring work did far more damage to me than I ever would have anticipated.

 # I'd validate a business idea before quitting my job.

 I originally started up with no set <a href="http://www.dillonforrest.com/startup/whats-my-business-idea/" target="_blank">business idea</a>.
 I don't think that's a bad idea necessarily, but it's also unnecessary.